Indicator catalogue

 Floods

-Raw unit: Number of flood events in the past 12 months.
+Raw unit: Number of days exposed to floods over the past 12 months..

 Climate » Current extreme events